At Wensleydale Dental Practice, we have several options when it comes to Dental Implant technology.

 What is the procedure for having an implant?

 At the initial consultation, your dentist will talk you through the treatment and discuss the options available.
 You will have x-rays taken to determine the shape and quality of the bone and impressions will be taken for study casts.
+Sometimes you will have a CBCT 3D scan in our in-house scanner.
 This will allow your dentist to check for nearby anatomical structures and assist in developing a personal treatment plan tailored to your requirements.

 You will then receive a treatment plan in the post, with all procedures and costs fully explained.
 When you agree to have the treatment carried out, Wensleydale’s Implant Treatment Coordinator will contact you and arrange a convenient appointment for the placement of implants.
 This is carried out here at Wensleydale Dental Practice.